Northwestern Wildcats: Illinois Fighting Illini

 Northwestern's most prominent rivalry is with their Big Ten foe, the University of Illinois.
 The rivalry runs deep due to the schools' proximity to each other, history, and the Land of Lincoln Trophy between the football programs.
 The Land of Lincoln Trophy—popularly known as "The Hat" for its resemblance to and design modeled after Abraham Lincoln's hat—replaced the former football rivalry trophy, the Sweet Sioux Tomahawk Trophy.
 The Sweet Sioux was retired in 2008 after 64 seasons and the Land of Lincoln debuted the year following.
-Illinois leads the all-time series, 55-53-5, but Northwestern leads the Land of Lincoln Trophy series, 8–3, including victories in the last five consecutive meetings.
+Illinois leads the all-time series, 55–53–5, but Northwestern leads the Land of Lincoln Trophy series, 8–3, including victories in the last five consecutive meetings.
 The rivalry's first recorded game was in 1892 and resulted in a tie, 16-16.

-University of Michigan Wolverines
+Michigan Wolverines

 In February 2021, the football programs at Northwestern and the University of Michigan announced a new rivalry trophy called the George Jewett Trophy.
 The game honors George Jewett, the first Black player in Big Ten history, who played football for both universities in the 1890s.
 The game is the first trophy in Football Bowl Subdivision history to be named for a Black player.